 The plan to dispose of this waste is in a Geological Disposal Facility (GDF) which is a Nationally Significant Infrastructure Project (NSIP) and could be operational for a century or more.

-Radioactive Waste Management (RWM) is responsible for implementing geological disposal of radioactive wastes in the UK.
+Nuclear Waste Services (NWS) is responsible for implementing geological disposal of radioactive wastes in the UK.

 A large body of research is required for the successful planning and delivery of a GDF, and a community must be found that will consent to host it in return for long term social and economic benefits.

-RWM needs to present a safety case that satisfies both the regulator and the host community, and this requires academic expertise – in social science, materials, the underground environment, groundwater, radioactivity, movement of radioactive materials – and so RWM must have strong relationships with universities and university research must align with RWM needs.
+NWS needs to present a safety case that satisfies both the regulator and the host community, and this requires academic expertise – in social science, materials, the underground environment, groundwater, radioactivity, movement of radioactive materials – and so NWS must have strong relationships with universities and university research must align with NWS needs.

 There is also a need to develop the next generation of researchers and build an enduring community of subject matter experts for geological disposal.

-RWM identified a need for support to co-ordinate and develop networks across the research community.
-Therefore in January 2020 the Research Support Office (RSO) was launched as a collaboration between the Universities of Manchester and Sheffield and RWM.
+NWS identified a need for support to co-ordinate and develop networks across the research community.
+Therefore in January 2020 the Research Support Office (RSO) was launched as a collaboration between the Universities of Manchester and Sheffield and NWS.

-Working together, the two universities and RWM are building an academic community to focus on important knowledge gaps and examine the latest science and technology to support geological disposal.
+Working together, the two universities and NWS are building an academic community to focus on important knowledge gaps and examine the latest science and technology to support geological disposal.

-The RSO identifies and coordinates research, bringing together UK academic institutions to form collaborative, long-term research partnerships and fostering a multi-disciplinary approach to radioactive waste management.
+The RSO identifies and coordinates research, bringing together UK academic institutions to form collaborative, long-term research partnerships and fostering a multi-disciplinary approach to Nuclear Waste Services.

 Our research programme includes wholly funded research, part funded research with UKRI and academic and industry partners, PhD studentships, and engagement in international projects.